 Thus drama and accepted reality are both constructions, with mediation possible in both cases through the use of cultural tools such as language.
 There is, however, a potentially greater consciousness in the deliberate creation and shaping of a dramatic event that may provide insight into how non drama based realities are fashioned, since these may be developed and accepted without conscious attention, according to habit and history.
 There exists a potential for contrast between 'reality' and 'performance', and thus a potential for critique by contrast.
 There also exists a potential for comparison, for displaying common features of both.
 Either way, creating a dramatic event includes a conscious use of the dramatic languages.
 In combination, the arts use visual, aural, linguistic, and kinaesthetic sign systems in communication as part of the cultural environment, and these systems are adapted for dramatic languages.
 Thus the arts may be included in the array of influences on the individual's development.
 Vygotsky (1971, p.
 249) refers to the arts as "the social technique of emotion, a tool of society which brings the most intimate and personal aspects of our being into the circle of social life".
+Pickering and Woolgar (2009, p.187) refer to theatre in particular as being seen to relate to "both art and to life" as "a way of making sense of the business of being human in today's world."

-They offer potential for conscious engagement with these aspects that influence personal development and thought processes for the individual as well as groups.
+The arts offer potential for conscious engagement with these aspects that influence personal development and thought processes for the individual as well as groups.
 In this research project Drama is regarded as a cultural tool, since it uses verbal, literary, visual and body languages as a collaborative medium, and functions as a language itself for communication among participants and audiences.
 In its role as a cultural tool consciously used, Drama is constantly involved in the mediation process as well, offering concrete visions of alternative interpretations and pathways both for society and individuals.
 It is useful at this point to turn to later developments in the field of constructivism in education, since these notions align with Vygotskian theory and inform aspects of drama education and practice.